ChamikaraTDP/num-chat/README.md

 # Num-Chat

-    Fun chat app where you do mathematics as chat
+### Fun chat app where you do mathematics as chat.
 Deep nested replies that changes the outcome

 Home page contains a simple page selector, something I created for a test.
 Use `Go to Chat` link go to chat page